-One such IFI, the World Bank, has maintained a long-standing investment relationship with Sierra Leone, with 127 projects dating back to the 1960s (World Bank Group 2018).
-In 2010, both Sierra Leone and its neighbour Liberia participated in a World Bank regional digital infrastructure development project, the West Africa Regional Communication Infrastructure Programme (WARCIP), to connect fibre optic cabling from Europe to the west coast of Africa.
+Liberia, participated in a World Bank regional digital infrastructure development project, the West Africa Regional Communication Infrastructure Programme (WARCIP), to connect fibre optic cabling from Europe to the west coast of Africa.
 WARCIP was created based on the following priorities: to improve broadband connectivity, create an 'enabling environment' for connectivity, and facilitate project implementation.
-The US\$300 million project drew extensively on Western expertise, including a French consultancy firm commissioned by the Bank to write a new telecommunications act for Sierra Leone.
-In January 2011, the Bank allocated a US\$56.6 million-dollar loan including US\$31 million for Sierra Leone and the remaining funds (US\$25m) for Liberia (World Bank 2010).
+The USD \$300 million project drew extensively on Western expertise, including a French consultancy firm commissioned by the Bank to write a new telecommunications act for Sierra Leone.
+In January 2011, the Bank allocated a \$56.6 million dollar loan including USD \$31 million for Sierra Leone and the remaining funds (\$25m) for Liberia (The World Bank, 2010).
 In September 2014, the Bank suspended funding to Sierra Leone because the government defied the conditionalities of the agreement.
-The Bank's priorities were overarching guiding principles in line with neoliberal beliefs (Ghayur and Ghesquiere 2001; Hernandez 2017) and served to transmit particular sets of norms to recipient countries.
+The Bank's priorities were overarching guiding principles in line with neoliberal beliefs (Ghayur and Ghesquiere, 2001; Hernandez, 2017) and served to transmit particular sets of norms to recipient countries.
 Conditionalities are quantifiable measures or the strategy through which the IFI priorities are achieved, serving as an indirect means of persuasion to control behaviour.
-They act as a screening device that measures the willingness of a debtor country to align itself with IFI neoliberal policies, in an attempt to ensure repayment according to the loan agreement (Kapur 2001).
+They act as a screening device that measures the willingness of a debtor country to align itself with IFI neoliberal policies, in an attempt to ensure repayment according to the loan agreement (Kapur, 2001).

-Simultaneously, China had been increasing its economic interests in Africa, particularly through foreign direct investment (Donou-Adonsou and Lim 2018).
-China had also developed an infrastructure-for-loans programme that inadvertently created an avenue for African nations to circumvent the more stringent requirements of traditional IFI lenders (i.e. transparency and social responsibility) (Alves 2013).
+Simultaneously, China had been increasing its economic interests in Africa, particularly through foreign direct investment (Donou-Adonsou and Lim, 2018).
+China had also developed an infrastructure-for-loans programme that inadvertently created an avenue for African nations to circumvent the more stringent requirements of traditional IFI lenders (i.e., transparency and social responsibility) (Alves, 2013).
 Hence, Chinese investment created opportunities for African nations to escape the conditionalities imposed by IFIs.
-Ordinarily, the Bank's suspending funds would have signalled trouble for the country's development aspirations; however, the government sought help from this alternative source.
+Ordinarily, the Bank's suspending funds would have signaled trouble for the country's development aspirations; however, the government sought help from this alternative source.

-This study analyses the inherent power dynamics of IFI-funded, large-scale ICT infrastructure projects, which are occurring across Africa, and explores the very contested processes of power that underpin the digital transformation and create a global reconfiguration of power, state autonomy, and resistance.
+This study analyzes the inherent power dynamics of IFI-funded, large-scale ICT infrastructure projects, which are occurring across Africa, and explores the very contested processes of power that underpin the digital transformation and create a global reconfiguration of power, state autonomy, and resistance.
 In the context of neoliberalism, we explore how Western lending activities are defined by structural and historical factors and the processes that structurally trap African countries.
 We elaborate on the nature of power relations between IFIs and their global governance mechanism, the Sierra Leonean government and its need to develop its digital communications infrastructure, and the emergence of Chinese foreign capital in transforming this relationship.
-We argue that this 'new' choice for African countries has directly introduced China (through its investment activity) into the 'organisational field' of international lending.
-The organisational field is a community of organisations engaged in a common meaning system and whose members interact with each other more than with actors not in the field (Scott 2014).
+We argue that this "new" choice for African countries has directly introduced China (through its investment activity) into the "organizational field" of international lending.
+The organizational field is a community of organizations engaged in a common meaning system and whose members interact with each other more than with actors not in the field (Scott, 2014).
 This concept affords an understanding of the changes in the lending landscape because it engages with power structures and has an emphasis on the consumers (i.e. the Sierra Leone government).
-These fields are said to be durable, supra-organisational arrangements (Ansari and Phillips 2010) that exercise forms of social control that enable and constrain new organisational forms (Rao, Morrill, and Zald 2000).
-With this theoretical lens, we seek to understand why African nations are attracted to Chinese investment as an alternative to Western lending and how Chinese investment catalyses changes in the power relationship between Africa and the West.
+These fields are said to be durable, supraorganizational arrangements (Ansari and Phillips, 2010) that exercise forms of social control that enable and constrain new organizational forms (Rao et al., 2000).
+With this theoretical lens, we seek to understand why African nations are attracted to Chinese investment as an alternative to Western lending and how Chinese investment catalyzes changes in the power relationship between Africa and the West.